Last updated on December 16th, 2021 at 01:34 pm

 There’s a large dock, popular with fishermen, and a boat ramp where we launched our canoe, paddling around the Dead River, a languid body of water where we saw a number of birds and alligators along the lily-pad lined shoreline.
 If you are in the neighborhood or a fisherman, it is a nice place to explore.

-You can rent canoes and kayaks here too — $12 for two hours for a single or canoe; $25 for two hours for a double kayak.
-(Cash only.)
+You can rent canoes and kayaks here too — $24 for two hours for a canoe or tandem kayak; $20 for a single kayak.

 From November to March, the park offers a pontoon boat tour of the marsh area Wednesdays and Fridays at 9:30 and 11 a.m.
 Price is $15 per person.